Diné Kids Film Club in partnership with Diné Artisans + Authors Capacity Building Institute present

 summer camp

-Diné Kids Film Club, in partnership with Diné Artisans + Authors Capacity Building Institute, presents the 2025 Virtual Summer Camp, a Community Literacy Project designed to close a critical gap in media literacy education for Native youth through the lens of horror.
+Diné Kids Film Club, in partnership with the Diné Artisans + Authors Capacity Building Institute, proudly presented the 2025 Virtual Summer Camp: A Community Literacy Project created to help close a critical gap in media literacy education for Native youth through the thrilling and insightful lens of horror.

-By combining the power of the arts with community-centered teaching, these virTUal summer camps empowers young native people to think critically, express themselves authentically, and engage with today’s media landscape through the lens of cultural pride.
-Rooted in a commitment to equity and representation, the Film Club supports the next generation of Native storytellers and thinkers while keeping it fun and exciting!
+By combining the power of the arts with community-centered teaching, this virtual summer camp empowered young Native participants to think critically, express themselves authentically, and navigate today’s media landscape with cultural pride and confidence.
+Rooted in a deep commitment to equity and representation, the Film Club nurtured the next generation of Native storytellers and thinkers — all while keeping things spooky, fun, and unforgettable!

 Ghosts!: Exploring Family & Memory as a Horror Story w/ Danielle Shaandiin Emerson